Delta 8 Flower

 How Is Delta 8 Flower Made?

-Delta 8 itself only occurs in trace amounts naturally, so it is safely and professionally made using hemp-derived CBD in a lab through a process called isomerization.
+Delta 8 only occurs in trace amounts naturally, so it is made using hemp-derived CBD in a lab through a process called isomerization.
 This means that delta 8 and CBD are isomers, or compounds that have the same chemical components arranged in a different order.

 Through isomerization, scientists are able to rearrange the components of CBD and successfully convert it into delta 8.
 Because the end product doesn’t contain any outside chemicals or additives, delta 8 is not considered a synthetic cannabinoid.